mvolkmann/blog/src/prolog.md

   format('head is ~w, tail is ~w', [H, T]).

 ?- print_list_parts([red, green, blue]).
-% head is red, tail is [green,blue]
+% output is head is red, tail is [green,blue]
 ```

 The `|` operator can be used in a recursive rule